DaniilsFirgers/localhost_https_upgrade/README.md

-# Upgrade http to htpps in local development
+# Upgrade http to https in local development

 Sometimes there could be a need to upgrade your local development application to **behave like an HTTPS site**, so that it competely emulates your production version.